Evan Shelhamer

 ICML, 2022

 Adaptive test-time defenses alter inference by iteratively updating the input x or parameters 𝜃 of the model to improve robustness to adversarial attack.
 Or do they?
-Our careful case study shows that more updates are needed to improve on the robustness of adversarial training.
+Our careful case study shows that more updates are needed to improve on the robustness of adversarial training by test-time updates.

 Infinite Mixture Prototypes for Few-Shot Learning